 For this option you can either:

-- Either purchase 5 gallon buckets from Chemistry Stores at 5 dollars per bucket, providing an account index to pick them up.
+- Either purchase 5 gallon buckets from University Chemical Stores at 5 dollars per bucket, providing an account index to pick them up.

 - Repurpose buckets from food service, dissection specimens, or other sources.
 They must have a lid that will seal them.

 All buckets must be labeled with the following: